50 Free Things to Do in Tampa with Kids

 Wander Along the Tampa Riverwalk

-The Tampa Riverwalk is just over 2 ½ miles long.
-The walkway runs along the Hillsborough River.
+The Tampa Riverwalk is just over 2 ½ miles long and runs along the Hillsborough River.
 Your family can walk from Sparkman Wharf all the way down to Armature Works.

 During your family adventures on the Tampa Riverwalk, you can stop to listen to live music or watch live entertainment.
-Riverfest is held in May every year on the Tampa Riverwalk.
-Fireworks are set off on the 4th of July.
-And the holidays bring lighted boat parades.
+Riverfest is held every May on the Tampa Riverwalk.
+Fireworks are set off on the 4th of July and the holidays bring the boat parades.

 Visit the Glazer Children’s Museum

-It is best to register in advance for this.
-The museum becomes crowded quickly!
+It is best to register in advance for this as spots can fill up quickly.

 Check Out the Murals in Tampa or St. Pete